 |NYC Field trips||

-Each section will benefit from New York City Field trips that will enhance their chosen concentration.
-Trips may include visits to world famous collections at the Metropolitan Museum of Art, Museum of Modern Art, and private Chelsea art galleries.
-Students will also view works from the archive of the Herb Lubalin Center for Design & Typography and from outstanding professional type designers selected for the Type Director’s Club annual exhibition at the Cooper Union.
+Each student will benefit from New York City Field trips that will enhance their chosen concentration.
+Trips may include visits to world famous collections at the Metropolitan Museum of Art, the Museum of Modern Art, the Noguci museum, The Met Breuer, or the New Museum.
+We will also view works from the archive of the Herb Lubalin Center for Design & Typography and from outstanding professional type designers selected for the Type Director’s Club annual exhibition at the Cooper Union.

-International artists selected for the Summer Artist in Residency program will talk to students about their careers and the site-specific projects created on-campus this summer.
+The four international artists selected for the Summer Artist in Residency program will be on-campus in their studios for the length of the Summer Art Intensive program.
+They will be available to talk to students about their careers and the site-specific projects they are creating in the studios.
 The work of these professional artists will also be presented in the annual summer A.I.R. exhibition.

-To complete the summer art intensive, Cooper Union will host a reception for the Artists in Residence in situ projects, and for the student exhibition showcasing finished works in drawing, graphic design, and digital photography, which will be held on three floors in the historic Foundation Building.
-During the exhibition reception, parents, teachers, and counselors are invited to join the entire Cooper Union Summer Art Intensive community in the Great Hall, where the student animation shorts will be screened.
+The Summer Art Intensive, Cooper Union will end with a celebratory reception for the Artists in Residence exhibition, and for the student exhibition showcasing works in drawing, graphic design, and digital photography, held on three floors in the historic Foundation Building.
+Before the exhibition reception, parents, teachers, and counselors are invited to join the entire Cooper Union Summer Art Intensive community in the Rose Auditorium, where the student animation shorts will be screened.
 Following the screening, a select number of students will present from Peter Cooper’s podium, the most outstanding pieces from the creative writing workshops.

 Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.